mighty-gerbils/gerbil/doc/reference/stdio.md

 Notes:
 - the path is expanded before opening the file.
 - the default flags are `O_CREAT|O_TRUNC`.
-- mode are the permissions associated with the file if a new file is created.
+- mode is the permissions associated with the file if a new file is created.
+- see `:std/os/fcntl` for relevant flags.

 ## Sockets